Inflammation of the adenoids: causes and treatment

 Treatment with medications is carried out if the size of the adenoids is not too large, when there are no special problems with hearing and breathing, and the nasal mucosa is practically not inflamed.

-Alternative treatment of adenoids
+Traditional treatment of adenoids

 - Baths with the addition of essential oils: eucalyptus, chamomile, sage.